A small delay and correlation time limit of stochastic differential delay equations with state-dependent colored noise: Proof of Theorem

 where $\bm{x} ^{\epsilon} _{s - c_p \epsilon } = \big( (x ^{\epsilon}_{s - c_p \epsilon })_1 , ... , (x ^{\epsilon}_{s - c_p \epsilon })_i , ... , (x ^{\epsilon} _{s - c_p \epsilon })_m \big) ^{\rm T}$ and \\ $\bm{x} ^{\epsilon} _{s - c_p \epsilon - \bm{c} \epsilon } = \big( (x ^{\epsilon}_{s - c_p \epsilon - c_1 \epsilon } )_1 , ... , (x ^{\epsilon}_{s - c_p \epsilon - c_i \epsilon })_i , ... , (x ^{\epsilon}_{s - c_p \epsilon - c_m \epsilon })_m \big) ^{\rm T}$.

 In the above equation, we will show that the boundary terms and the second Lebesgue integral (the one whose integrand contains the factor $f_p (\bm{x} ^{\epsilon} _{s - c_p \epsilon })$) go to zero because $\epsilon \bm{y}^\epsilon$ goes to zero.
-To prove convergence, we add and subtract like terms without delays on the right hand side of the above equation.
+To prove convergence, we add and subtract like terms without delays on the right-hand side of the above equation.
 In addition, we add and subtract the integral of $S _i (\bm{x})$, where $S _i (\bm{x})$ is defined in equation~(\ref{eq:Sdef}).
-In the resulting equation for $\bm{x}^{\epsilon}$, we keep with the notation of Lemma 1 by collecting the terms which we will show directly go to zero into a new process called $\bm{U}^{\epsilon}$.
-To this end, let $\bm{U}^{\epsilon}$ be defined componentwise as
+In the resulting equation for $\bm{x}^{\epsilon}$, we keep with the notation of Lemma \ref{theorem:KP} by collecting the terms which we will show directly go to zero into a new process called $\bm{U}^{\epsilon}$.
+At this point, it is convenient to extend the process $\bm{y} ^{\epsilon}$ so that $\bm{y} ^{\epsilon} _s$ is defined for $s \geq t_-$, where $t_- < 0$ was introduced before the statement of Theorem~\ref{theorem}.
+We do this in such a way so that $\bm{y} ^{\epsilon}$ considered on the interval $s \geq t_-$ is a stationary process.